MIERUNE/earcut-py/README.md

 A pure Python port of the [earcut](https://github.com/mapbox/earcut) polygon triangulation library.

-- Based off of the earcut 2.2.4 release.
+- Based on the earcut 2.2.4 release.
 - An additional utility `earcut.utils_3d` can be used to project polygons from 3D to 2D space before triangulation, instead of just ignoring z components. (requires NumPy)
 - License: ISC